ldusoswa/reviews/notes/Simucube - Review Notes.md

 - **Automatically adjusts for different wheels**
 - Takes wheel weight/characteristics into account
 - No manual adjustment needed

+**6. Cogging Elimination**
+- **SC3 has technology to recognize cogging and eliminate it on the fly**
+- Software setup for most bases can highlight cogging issues
+- SC3's digital twin system compensates automatically
+- Real-time adjustment without user intervention

 ### Industry Leadership
 - **"No one else in this market is controlling their wheelbase this way"**